ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 can send faster than it had been, even if C.cwnd was previously limiting the sending process.

-If the flow has not set BBR.inflight_longterm, it implicitly tries to raise the inflight to at least BBR.pacing_gain \* BBR.bdp = 1.25 \*
+If the flow has not set BBR.inflight_longterm, it implicitly tries to raise C.inflight to at least BBR.pacing_gain \* BBR.bdp = 1.25 \*
 BBR.bdp.

 If the flow has set BBR.inflight_longterm and encounters that limit, it then gradually increases the upper volume bound (BBR.inflight_longterm) using the following approach:

-* inflight_longterm: The flow raises inflight_longterm in ProbeBW_UP in a manner
+* BBR.inflight_longterm: The flow raises BBR.inflight_longterm in ProbeBW_UP in a manner
   that is slow and cautious at first, but increasingly rapid and bold over time.
   The initial caution is motivated by the fact that a given BBR flow may be sharing a shallow buffer with thousands of other flows, so that the buffer space available to the flow may be quite tight (even just a single packet or less).
-The increasingly rapid growth over time is motivated by the fact that in a high-speed WAN the increase in available bandwidth (and thus the estimated BDP) may require the flow to grow inflight by up to O(1,000,000) packets; even a high-speed WAN BDP like 10Gbps \* 100ms is around 83,000 packets (with a 1500-byte MTU).
+The increasingly rapid growth over time is motivated by the fact that in a high-speed WAN the increase in available bandwidth (and thus the estimated BDP) may require the flow to grow C.inflight by up to O(1,000,000) packets; even a high-speed WAN BDP like 10Gbps \* 100ms is around 83,000 packets (with a 1500-byte MTU).
 The additive increase to BBR.inflight_longterm exponentially doubles each round trip;
-  in each successive round trip, inflight_longterm grows by 1, 2, 4, 8, 16,
+  in each successive round trip, BBR.inflight_longterm grows by 1, 2, 4, 8, 16,
   etc, with the increases spread uniformly across the entire round trip.
   This helps allow BBR to utilize a larger BDP in O(log(BDP)) round trips, meeting the design goal for scalable utilization of newly-available bandwidth.